-2. To make the best decision, you should ideally compare several banks to see what types of deals they offer, particularly to start-ups.
+To make the best decision, you should ideally compare several banks to see what types of deals they offer, particularly to start-ups.

-Whilst Lloyds TSB are looking to entice new businesses with 18 months free day-to-day banking, free Sage business planning software and a smattering of start-up support services and resources.
+For example, at present, Barclays are offering 12 months free banking to start-ups, whilst Lloyds TSB are looking to entice new businesses with 18 months free day-to-day banking, dedicated support from their UK-based business management team and a smattering of start-up support services and resources.

-3. Don’t necessarily go with your personal bankers to look after your business needs, as they might fall short however good they have been to you as an individual.
+Don’t necessarily go with your personal bankers to look after your business needs, as they might fall short however good they have been to you as an individual.

-5. Bank charges can vary significantly between banks.
-Although you may receive up to 2 years’ genuinely free banking, you should find out what tariff you will be switched on to once the initial free period has expired.
+Bank charges can vary significantly between banks.
+Although you may receive an initial period of free banking when you open a new business current account, you should find out what tariff you will be switched on to once the free period has expired.

-6. Although most business accounts currently offer virtually nothing in terms of interest, some banks have bucked the trend and you may be able to earn some interest on your current account balance.
+Although most business accounts currently offer virtually nothing in terms of interest, some banks have bucked the trend and you may be able to earn some interest on your current account balance.

 For more information on the practicalities of opening a limited company bank account, read our article here.